timvieira/blog/content/expectation-quadratic.md

-Title: Expected value of a quadratic function and the Delta method
+Title: Expected value of a quadratic and the Delta method
 date: 2014-07-21
 comments: true
 tags: math